 CMA is a multi-specialty practice.
 It has over 70 providers seeing patients in 3 counties at over 12 locations.
 It provides primary care and specialty care in cardiology, critical care/pulmonology, dermatology, ENT, general surgery, hematology, oncology, hospital medicine, infectious disease, neurology, neurosurgery, orthopedics, sleep medicine, rheumatology, sports medicine and travel medicine.
 Residents will rotate to various CMA clinics during their outpatient subspecialty elective time.
 Learn more.

-Cayuga Area Plan/Preferred (CAP) is a collaborative partnership between Cayuga Area Physicians’ Alliance (CAPA) and Cayuga Medical Center; encompassing more than 40 primary and specialty care practices.
-As a clinically integrated network, CAP incorporates evidence-based best practices and innovative data exchange in a way that aligns physician incentives, while driving network enhancements to achieve optimal health outcomes at an affordable cost.
-Residents will deliver care in the clinically integrated network and work with CAP members to further their mission of delivering high-value, accessible, cost-conscious care.
+Cayuga Health Partners (CHP) is a collaborative partnership between Cayuga Area Physicians’ Alliance (CAPA) and Cayuga Medical Center; encompassing more than 40 primary and specialty care practices.
+As a clinically integrated network, CHP incorporates evidence-based best practices and innovative data exchange in a way that aligns physician incentives, while driving network enhancements to achieve optimal health outcomes at an affordable cost.
+Residents will deliver care in the clinically integrated network and work with CHP members to further their mission of delivering high-value, accessible, cost-conscious care.

 Tompkins County Mental Health

 The mission of the Tompkins County Mental Health Services Department is to meet the needs of the residents of Tompkins County in the areas of mental health, developmental disabilities, and chemical dependency by providing prevention and early detection, comprehensively planned care, treatment, and rehabilitation services.
 Residents have the opportunity to work with mental health professionals as part of the mental health assessment team.
 Learn more.